meilisearch/integration-guides/templates/CONTRIBUTING.md

 COMMENT TO REMOVE

-Be aware of XXX in sentences and links: they need to be replaced by the name of the repository.
+Be aware of XXX in sentences and links: they need to be replaced by the name of the actual repository.

 ---